AndrewMC1994/Three-Ideas/three-ideas.md

 + This is a website that I would use myself and think especially students would find it to be a very useful tool.

-+ Learning to build and create so many different features will be extremely useful for any future projects.
++ Learning to build and implement so many different features will be extremely useful for any future projects.

 ### Cons